Melatonin has an impressive resume. This hard-working hormone helps almost all the tissues and organs in your body do their jobs. (1)

 These protective actions on your liver could help prevent toxins from building up.

-TUDCA and N-acetyl cysteine (NAC) — an amino acid — also support your liver when it’s challenged by toxins.
+Amino and bile acids support your liver when it’s challenged by toxins.
 Along with melatonin, they help your body maintain vital detox functions.
-(27)
+(25)

 Melatonin and your kidneys

 After your liver processes toxins, some are released into your blood.
 The kidneys filter these from your blood so you can excrete them in your urine.